mpenn/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 import typing

 import srf

 from morpheus.pipeline.single_port_stage import SinglePortStage from morpheus.pipeline.stream_pair import StreamPair

 class PassThruStage(SinglePortStage):
 ```

-There are three methods that need to be defined in our new subclass to implement the stage interface: `name`, `accepted_types`, and `_build_single`.
+There are four methods that need to be defined in our new subclass to implement the stage interface: `name`, `accepted_types`, `supports_cpp_node`, and `_build_single`.
 In practice, it is often necessary to define at least one more method which will perform the actual work of the stage; by convention, this method is typically named `on_data`, which we will define in our examples.

 `name` is a property method; it should return a user-friendly name for the stage.
 Currently, this property is only used for debugging purposes, and there are no requirements on the content or format of the name.
 ```python